 What type caliber of rifle do you recommend?

 We recommend .243 and above for hogs and whitetail deer.
 When using any caliber below that the animal recovery rate is very low.

 Binoculars and Good Scope on your rifle.
 What we mean by a good scope is one that is great in low light conditions.
 There are a few reasons for this: 1) Wild hogs are mostly nocturnal and generally move at last light right before it gets totally dark.
 2) They’re low to the ground and dark in color which makes them difficult to see and hit in the low light conditions.
 3) When you are having trouble seeing at that last light of the day, a good scope can usually squeeze out another 10 to 15 minutes of shooting time.

 No it is not.
 Per the SCDNR orange is not required when hunting on private lands.

-Why is my deposit non-refundable?
+Why is my deposit or balance non-refundable?

-Once you have paid your deposit to reserve the hunt dates LCHL can no longer offer those specific hunt dates to other hunters that call.
+Once you have paid your deposit or balance to reserve the hunt dates LCHL can no longer offer those specific hunt dates to other hunters that call.
 Basically, LCHL is turning away other paying customers that are wanting your dates.
 So, when you decide cancel your hunt or not show up for your hunt.
 LCHL not only loses out on the rest of the money that you still owed for your hunt, but we also lost the other potential paying customers that we turned away that wanted your dates.
-Thus, keeping your deposit helps LCHL recover a small portion of the loss we incurred due to you cancelling your hunt or not showing up for your hunt.
+Thus, keeping your deposit or balance helps LCHL recover a small portion of the loss we incurred due to you cancelling your hunt or not showing up for your hunt.

 What is your success rate?